 The Flower Kitchen, by Carly Cylinder

 The Flower Kitchen is an introductory online floral arranging course, taught by Carly Cylinder.
 The course covers how to create garden-rustic tablescapes, fresh garlands, Instagram-ready flower crowns, and bouquets of various styles.

 “You don’t have to be a celebrity to surround yourself with beautiful blooms!
 In this original series, floral artist Carly Cylinder demonstrates easy, approachable methods to building breathtaking bouquets in your own kitchen.
-You’ll learn how to visualize arrangements, pick the perfect blooms and expertly style them.”The Flower Kitchen, with Carly Cylinder, bluprint
+You’ll learn how to visualize arrangements, pick the perfect blooms and expertly style them.”The Flower Kitchen, with Carly Cylinder, Craftsy

 The Art of Environmental Floristry, by Shane Connolly

 The Art of Environmental Floristry is an online floral inspiration course combined with the latest practical, eco-friendly floristry techniques, taught by Shane Connolly.
 The course includes background into the tutor’s artistic philosophy, considerations for environmental flower choices (including seasonal flowers and local flowers), and insight into some of the tutor’s most cherished floral designs.

 “What’s particularly special about the techniques and insights you learn through this course working closely with Shane, is the environmental sensitivity and artistic insight that’s used to create such naturalistic and beautiful floral arrangements.
 Shane is pioneering sustainable techniques, and during this course he’s taken a ‘no floral foam’ stance to lead the next wave of environmental floristry.”The Art of Environmental Floristry, with Shane Connolly, Learning with Experts